 Meager, drought-riddled times.
 The place was Tzarfat [Zarephath]—a Phoenician city between Sidon and Tyre in Lebanon.

-The great prophet Elijah [Eliyahu] stood at the city gate, where he saw a gentile widow gathering sticks.
+The great prophet Elijah [Eliyahu] stood at the city gate where he saw a gentile widow gathering sticks.
 Perhaps hesitantly, he asked for a little cup of water, then later, for some bread.
-But she only had enough flour and oil to make a last meal for her son and herself before they starve to death.
+But she only had enough flour and oil to make a last meal for her son and herself before they starved to death.

-Elijah instructed her not to fear, but to bake him the bread—and then bake more for her and her son.
+Elijah instructed her not to fear but to bake him the bread—and then bake more for her and her son.
 The widow’s obedience was honored.
 The flour and oil never ran out during the drought.
-Time passed and the widow’s son became ill.
+Then time passed and the widow’s son became ill.
 Increasingly ill.
 The boy stopped breathing and died.
-The prior favor of the L-rd seemed to have vanished from the widow’s house, replaced with a potential future life of bitter judgment.
+The favor of the Lord seemed to have vanished from the widow’s house.

-Elijah took the boy from the mother’s lap, carried him upstairs to the prophet’s upper room and laid the boy on the bed.
-Crying out to the L-rd, questioning why this misery was put upon the widow, the prophet Elijah made a faith move.
-He stretched himself out on the child three times and pleaded for Adonai to allow the child’s soul to be returned into the body.
+Elijah took the dead boy from the mother’s lap, carried him upstairs to the prophet’s upper room, and laid the boy on the bed.
+Crying out to the Lord, questioning why this misery was put upon the widow, the prophet Elijah made a faith move.
+He stretched himself out on the child three times and pleaded for Adonai to allow the child’s soul to be returned to the body.

-G-d’s compassion prevailed.
-Elijah carried the now-revived child back to his mother and said, “See?
+God’s compassion prevailed.
+Elijah carried the now-resurrected child back to his mother and said, “See?
 Your son is alive.”

 * * *

 #2.
 JEWISH SHUNAMMITE’S SON